 As a child in rural, western Maryland I was always drawn to the community I found in the arts and the serenity I found in the woods near my home.
-My interest in stage management and technical theatre began in early high school when I joined the crew for Boonsboro High School’s production of Anton Chekhov’s The Seagull and instantly fell in love with the sense of community purpose I found in working with the cast and crew.
+My interest in stage management and technical theatre began in early high school when I joined the crew for Boonsboro High School’s production of Anton Chekhov’s The Seagull and instantly fell in love with the sense of community and purpose I found in working with the cast and crew.

 Since then, I have earned my BFA in Theatre Design and Production from Shenandoah Conservatory and work as a freelance stage manager throughout northern Virginia.